Anxiety often shows up as avoidance, irritability, physical complaints, or constant reassurance-seeking, not just visible worry

 "Other people have it worse" invites comparison rather than acknowledgment.
 Anxiety does not become less real because someone else faces different hardships.
 This kind of statement tends to add shame to an already difficult experience.

 "Have you tried yoga?" or similar suggestions about lifestyle changes may be well-meaning, but offered in the wrong moment, they can feel like minimization.
 A person mid-anxiety spiral does not need a wellness recommendation.
-They need connection.
+They need a connection.

 Being present without trying to fix is a skill, and for many people it takes real effort.
 The urge to solve a problem is a caring impulse, but anxiety is not a problem with a quick solution.
 Sitting with someone in discomfort, listening without redirecting, and tolerating the uncertainty alongside them is often more helpful than any advice.